sebbekarlsson/BAD_DONT_USE_VBScript/README.md

     make

-> This will generate a `visualbasic.out` binary that you can use to execute VBS
+> This will generate a `vbscript.out` binary that you can use to execute VBS
 > code.